Installing MySQL on Linux

 The commands in pink boxes are designed to be copied and pasted from this web page, in order.
 After running each command, carefully check the output.
 If something goes wrong, stop and try to understand what and why.
 Only continue when you are sure you know what you are doing, otherwise you may get into deeper difficulties.
-Mail email@example.com for help if you cannot easily understand a problem.
+Mail unix-admin(a)cl... for help if you cannot easily understand a problem.
 When you mail, explain what you are trying to do, on which machine, and what the problem is.
 Copy output from commands that fail.
 The better the information you supply the better we are able to help.

 Below are instructions for installing on Redhat based systems (e.g. Fedora and CentOS).
 Under SUSE use YaST as usual

 If you do have permission then add the mysql RPMs or bundles you require.
 There may be three:

 |mysql||The command-line client, perl DBD driver and Libraries & C language header-files for linking other client programs.|

 |mysql-python||Python language bindings. (may not be available or needed)|

 For each bundle you require add them using a command like